-Understanding how each school’s application cycle operates can help you determine the best time to submit your application.
+Understanding how each business school’s application cycle operates can help you determine the best time to submit your application.
 Some schools use “rolling admissions,” which means they review applications on an ongoing basis and commit to responding within a given time period after receiving your completed application.

-Your Business School Application Essay
+About the Business School Application

-Most b-schools require 4-6 essays on leadership, skills, strengths and weaknesses, your career goals, and why you want an MBA.
-Admissions officers are interested in getting to know you as a person–beyond your G.P.A, test scores, etc. The application essay is the best tool they have at their disposal to achieve that.
+Most b-schools require 4-6 essays so admissions officers can get to know you as a person–beyond your GPA, test scores, etc. The application essay is the best tool they have at their disposal to achieve that.
+Common topics include significant accomplishments, reasons why you are pursuing an MBA, career goals, and ethical dilemmas that you’ve faced while in business.
+There are no right or wrong answers to essay questions, and you should be honest and write about what you know, as opposed to trying to write what you think the admissions committee wants to hear.
 What you choose to write sends clear signals about what’s important to you and what your values are.

 Your professional experience will be evaluated throughout your application.
 Most schools prefer 2-3 or even up to 4-6 years of full-time work experience.
 Experiences you’ve had, both professional and personal, made you who you are today, and b-school admissions officers want to know what you will therefore contribute to next year’s MBA class.

 You’ll want to showcase your growth in your role, how you excelled, your management skills and how you made a contribution to your organization.
 In addition, work experience is the best indicator of your potential to succeed and make an impact in the business world.
 Don’t forget that alumni are the product of the school—and its most effective advertising vehicle.
 You need to prove to the school that you are and will continue to be successful in your career.